- Lyme Disease

 In addition to that, patients described headaches, neuropathic pain and excessive sensitivity to sound, light touch or pressure.
 In children, indications of neurological involvement include behavior changes, learning disabilities, school phobia, hypersensitivities of the skin and headaches.

-The naturopathic doctors at the Nardella Clinic in Calgary have treated several cases of Lyme disease and associated neurological disorders with a high success rate.
-After a course of hyperbaric oxygen therapy, patients showed improvement of neuro-muscular coordination, clarity and disappearance of foggy sensation, generalized fatigue.
+After a course of hyperbaric oxygen therapy, patients showed improvement of neuro-muscular coordination, clarity and generalized fatigue.

 Schedule A Consult